pomeloshark/jekyll-theme-paperwiki/README.md

 ## Installation

 [Install Jekyll](https://jekyllrb.com/docs/).
-Create a new site by running the following in your terminal:
+If you're using the example site linked above, you can skip ahead to the [using the wiki](#using-the-wiki) section.
+Otherwise, create a new site by running the following in your terminal:

 ```
 $ jekyll new MYSITENAME